humeyrasahin7/TurkcellHomeworks/README.md

 * [Social Media Blog](https://github.com/humeyrasahin7/TurkcellHomeworks/tree/master/SocialMediaMVVM): MVVM design architecture is used for the first time in this project.
 <img src="https://github.com/humeyrasahin7/TurkcellHomeworks/blob/master/SocialMediaMVVM/Screenshots/MVVM.gif" width="250" height="500">

-* [Movies App](https://github.com/humeyrasahin7/TurkcellHomeworks/tree/master/MoviesFinalProjectViper): VIPER is used as the desing architecture and Alamofire used for API services.
+* [Movies App](https://github.com/humeyrasahin7/TurkcellHomeworks/tree/master/MoviesFinalProjectViper): VIPER is used as the desing architecture, Alamofire used for API services and Kingfisher used for the pictures.